Designing Warmth

 Program Highlights

 Within its 20 historic buildings, the Hancock Shaker Village houses exquisite design artifacts.
-We’ll explore this National Historic Landmark with special access to the most comprehensively interpreted Shaker site in the world.
+This National Historic Landmark is the most comprehensively interpreted Shaker site.

 “We live within this reality we create.”- J.T.

-“Master of Light” James Turrell, is a recipient of the National Medal of Arts.
-We’ll experience one of his masterworks that nudges viewers to “sense their sensing.”
+“Master of Light” James Turrell is a recipient of the National Medal of Arts.

-MASS MoCA is one of the largest centers for contemporary art in the U.S.
+We’ll explore “Technologies of Relation,” thought-provoking work from an international group of artists curated by MASS MoCA, one of the largest centers for contemporary art in the U.S.

-ZX26’s HQ is at Tourists, nestled in the foothills of the Appalachian Mountains.
+Feel at home at Tourists, nestled in the foothills of the Berkshire Mountains.

 Set & Setting